ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-1/README.md

 3) Ports 80/tcp, 443/tcp, 8080/tcp, 8443/tcp (Web Services):

-     • Risk: If the router's management interface or a local application running on these ports is running old software, it can be vulnerable to exploits like Cross-Site Scripting (XSS) or Authentication Bypass.
+     • Risk: If the router's management interface or a local application running on these ports is running old software, it can be vulnerable to <br> &nbsp; exploits like Cross-Site Scripting (XSS) or Authentication Bypass.
 Since the router is on **192.168.29.1**, it's the primary risk point.  <br>

 4) Port 554/tcp (RTSP): If this is a camera, it likely requires strong authentication.